saasquatch/program-tools/packages/program-boilerplate/README.md

 touch src/schema/<my-program>_schema.json
 touch src/program.ts src/<my-program>.ts
 ```
+The program template will be stored under `schema/<my-program>_schema.json`.
+The `schema`
+naming is simply a legacy decision, perhaps in the future it could be changed to
+`template/<my-program>_template.json`.

 Having `program.ts` and `<my-program>.ts` files in the source root is standard for newer
 programs. `program.ts` should export a `Program` type with the relevant handlers, and